dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 ## Technical design

-`amd64InstrDecode.h`'s primary purpose is to provide a reliable and accurately mechanism to implement
+The primary purpose of `amd64InstrDecode.h` is to provide a reliable and accurate mechanism to implement the `amd64` `NativeWalker::DecodeInstructionForPatchSkip(..)` function.
-`Amd64 NativeWalker::DecodeInstructionForPatchSkip(..)`.

 This function needs to be able to decode an arbitrary `amd64` instruction.
 The decoder currently must be able to identify:

-- Whether the instruction includes an instruction pointer relative memory access
+- Whether the instruction includes an instruction pointer relative memory access (RIP relative addressing)
 - The location of the memory displacement within the instruction
 - The instruction length in bytes
 - The size of the memory operation in bytes